 Secondly, respect; the study of martial arts has always been tied to the concept of respect and is one of the core values to be found in any class.
 Respect is taught by requiring eye contact, obedience, and the trademark martial arts bow.

 By stressing the importance of respect within your team, you will learn to transfer this to everyday life, and treat your friends, family, and co-workers with more respect and kindness.
-To get the best possible start with your gear for martial arts, check out our complete guide to the best Muay Thai boxing shorts.

 #7 - Dance Classes